-The modem connects to the ISP network: ADSL, Cable, satellite, or if you are very unlucky dialup.
-Modem stats provide a powerful diagnostic aid since reports condition of the physical interface rather than end-to-end performance.
+The modem connects the customer to ISP network: FTTP, Cable, ADSL, satellite, or if you are very unlucky dialup.
+Modem stats provide a powerful diagnostic aid since it reports the condition of the physical interface rather than end-to-end performance.

-The Status page of our ADSL2 router shows DSL link speed and IP settings.
-There is a diagnostic submenu to display low level ATM and ADSL stats.
+The Status page of our ADSL2 router shows DSL link speed, errors and IP settings.
 If you can get to the modem the good news is at least your LAN is working correctly even if you cannot access the Internet.